Industrial and Mining Water Research Unit: Collaboration

 The unit works closely with the Centre in Water and Research Development (CiWaRD), a cross disciplinary water research think tank.

 Active collaborations include the Schools of Law, Chemistry, Civil and Mining Engineering and the Global Change Institute at the university, in addition to the Helmholtz Centre for Environmental Research in Leipzig, Germany.
 They have also collaborated with the Universities of Cape Town, Geneva, Queensland and the Pontifical Catholic University of Chile.

 IMWaRU has had several Technology Innovation Agency (TIA) projects run through Wits Enterprise.

 The unit exhibited with several other groups at Mine Closure 2014.

-Presentations

-Members of the group have had presentations given at:

-South African Institution of Chemical Engineering 2012 (Champagne Sports Resorts, South Africa);

-Water Institute of Southern Africa 2012 (Cape Town, South Africa);

-International Conference on Energy, Nanotechnology and Environmental Sciences 2013 (Johannesburg, South Africa);

-International Conference on Power Science and Engineering 2013 (Paris, France);

-Water in Mining 2013 (Brisbane, Australia);

-Water in Mining 2014 (Viña del Mar, Chile);

-Water Institute of Southern Africa 2014 (Mbombela, South Africa);

-International Conference on Acid Rock Drainage 2015 (Santiago, Chile);

-25th Annual SETAC European Meeting 2015 (Barcelona, Spain);